 Crepes ended up being the PERFECT way to go.
-The crepes are healthy, using only wholesome ingredients.
-A serving is carbohydrate overkill (which isn’t essential for something to be healthy, I know, but it’s a nice perk).
+These crepes are healthy, using only wholesome ingredients.
+A serving isn't carbohydrate overkill (which isn't essential for something to be healthy, I know, but it's a nice perk).
 And I could provide a wide range of fillings that would please everyone, while still feeling them a healthy meal.

 I tried to keep the filling options pretty focused on fruit, but I also set out some Biscoff, Nutella, and whipped cream.